 2. Subglacial basins and sedimentary records: The records of glaciation and their variations in Antarctica are found in scattered terrestrial deposits and sedimentary basins and can be compared with offshore records that have been collected near the margins.
 Interior subglacial basins also likely contain proxy records of paleoclimate and ice sheet history to complement these records from the continental margins.
 Four main categories of sedimentary targets are: subglacial lakes, ice rises, West Antarctic sedimentary basins, and East Antarctica basins.
 Each category may have a variety of origins and histories because of differing locations relative to the ice sheet margin and magnitudes of past ice sheet fluctuations.
 Thus, they may provide valuable archives of paleo-ice sheet and paleoclimatic changes.
 Subglacial lakes occur throughout the continent, the largest being subglacial Lake Vostok.
-Lake Vostok and other subglacial lakes are thought to contain sedimentary records; these records have already been collected at Lake Ellsworth.
+Subglacial lakes contain sedimentary records; sediments have been collected at Lake Ellsworth and the Whillans Subglacial Lake (Hodson et al, 2016).